If you’re feeling overwhelmed by too many decorations, it might be time to take a minimalist approach to Christmas this year.

-To help minimize clutter, pack away any purely decorative items that aren’t holiday-themed before putting out your decorations, suggests Sarah Donawerth a self-described minimalist from Orange County, CA.
+Before you put your minimalist Christmas decor plan in place, you’ll need to start with a blank canvas.
+Pack away any decorative items that aren’t holiday-themed before putting out your seasonal decorations, suggests Sarah Donawerth a self-described minimalist from Orange County, CA.

 “That prevents you from piling décor on top of décor,” Donawerth says.

-Or, skip the conventional holiday icons of dreidels and snowmen, and instead weave holiday color into your existing look with a monochromatic theme, suggests Kristen Forgione, founder and principal designer with the LifeStyled company Interiors and Renovation Design in Gilbert, Ariz.
+Skip the conventional holiday icons of Santas and snowmen, and instead weave holiday color into your existing look with a monochromatic theme, says Kristen Forgione, founder and principal designer with the LifeStyled company Interiors and Renovation Design in Gilbert, AZ.

-“Take a traditional holiday red, green or metallic and spread that color throughout the home in unconventional places, such as swapping bed linens for a more festive, deeper or more textural color, or adding a simple table runner to an otherwise naked table,” she says.
+“Take a traditional holiday red, green or metallic and spread that color throughout the home in unconventional places,” Forgione says.

 Christmas lovers tend to over decorate, which can make the whole room feel suffocating.